oconnor663/duct.py/spec.md

 Spawning child processes on Windows usually involves duplicating some pipes and making them inheritable.
 Unfortunately, that means that *any* child spawned on other threads while those pipes are alive will inherit them (https://support.microsoft.com/kb/315939).
-Even if a given duct implementation doesn't use threads internally, it might get called from multiple threads at the same time.
+Even if a given Duct implementation doesn't use threads internally, it might get called from multiple threads at the same time.
 Duct implementations need to either make sure that the standard library they're built on uses a mutex to prevent bad inheritance ([as Rust